Magic Light Pictures

-Magic Light Pictures (founded in 2003 by producers Martin Pope and Michael Rose) is an English London-based independent production company, which produces films and manages the children's brand The Gruffalo.
+Magic Light Pictures Limited is a British 2003 independent film and television production company based in London, England.
+The company was founded in 2003 by producers Martin Pope and Michael Rose.

 Productions

-Since 2009, Magic Light Pictures have produced ten half-hour animated specials based on the best-selling children's story books by Julia Donaldson and Axel Scheffler: The Gruffalo (2009), The Gruffalo's Child (2011), Room on the Broom (2012), Stick Man (2015), The Highway Rat (2017), Zog (2018), The Snail and the Whale (2019), Zog and the Flying Doctors (2020), Superworm (2021) and The Smeds and The Smoos (2022).
-Their films have won over 40 awards between them, including two Children's BAFTAs and the Prix Jeunesse, and have twice been nominated for an Academy Award for Best Short Animation.

-Their most recent production, The Smeds and The Smoos, premiered on BBC One on Christmas Day 2022 at 2:30pm and was watched by more than 8.7 million viewers.
+Since 2009, Magic Light Pictures has produced twelve half-hour animated specials based on the best-selling children's story books by Julia Donaldson and Axel Scheffler: The Gruffalo (2009), The Gruffalo's Child (2011), Room on the Broom (2012), Stick Man (2015), The Highway Rat (2017), Zog (2018), The Snail and the Whale (2019), Zog and the Flying Doctors (2020), Superworm (2021), The Smeds and The Smoos (2022), Tabby McTat (2023), and Tiddler (2024).
+Overall, their productions have won more than 40 awards, including two Children's BAFTAs and the Prix Jeunesse, and have been nominated three times for an Academy Award for Best Short Animation.
+Their most recent production, Tiddler, premiered at approximately 2:35pm on BBC One during Christmas Day 2024, and was watched by more than 7.3 million viewers.
+They are currently producing an adaptation of Julia Donaldson's and Axel Scheffler's The Scarecrow's Wedding, due for broadcast on BBC One over Christmas 2025.

-Their other productions include: the Oscar-nominated Revolting Rhymes (2016), a two-part animated adaptation of the Roald Dahl book of the same name; and feature films including the Oscar-nominated Chico & Rita (2010), a Spanish language animated feature; Wild Target (2010), a comedy thriller starring Bill Nighy and Emily Blunt; The English version of Terkel in Trouble, a Danish language animated feature; and Sparkle (2007), a romantic comedy feature starring Shaun Evans and Stockard Channing.
+Their other productions include the Oscar-nominated Revolting Rhymes (2016), a live-action/animated short based on The Velveteen Rabbit (2023), a preschool animated TV series called Pip and Posy (2021), and feature films including the Oscar-nominated Spanish-language animated feature Chico & Rita (2010), a comedy thriller starring Bill Nighy and Emily Blunt called Wild Target (2010), the British English version of a Danish-language animated feature called Terkel in Trouble (2006), and a romantic comedy feature starring Shaun Evans and Stockard Channing called Sparkle (2007).